How to Install a Push Button Start Ignition on an Older Car

 A push-button start system is convenient, but it has its disadvantages

-While that process is relatively simple, if you’re used to working with wiring, you must keep in mind that there are disadvantages to installing a push-button start in your car.
-First, if you lose the key fob, then you won’t be able to get into the car and you’ll need to seek professional assistance.
+While that process is relatively simple, if you’re used to working with wiring, you must remember that there are disadvantages to installing a push-button start in your car.
+First, if you lose the key fob, then you won’t be able to get into the car, and you’ll need to seek professional assistance.
 Also, if the fob itself runs out of battery, then you’ll need to get it replaced before you’re able to start the car again.